Monday, 23 June 2014

-One witness, Thomas George Dellar testified that having known William by sigh for the past two and a half years saw him near 22 High Street, Slough around the hours of 1 and 2 p.m.
+One witness, Thomas George Dellar testified that having known William by sight for the past two and a half years saw him near 22 High Street, Slough around the hours of 1 and 2 p.m.

 William was unemployed and facing financial difficulties.
-It was found the a few days before the murder William had tried to sell a diamond and ruby brooch without success.
+It was found that a few days before the murder William had tried to sell a diamond and ruby brooch without success.
 There had also been some difficulties in getting his Army reservist pay.
 Having lived next door to Mrs Wilson for the past two and a half years, William was familiar with her habits, especially that of her having a nap in living room behind the shop at 1 p.m. everyday.
 It seemed William had the motive and the means.

 On 23rd October 1910, the jury found William Broome guilty of the wilful murder of Mrs Isabella Wilson and he was subsequently sentenced to death.
 William immediately appealed the courts decision, however the case was dismissed.